-Norton, Kan., March 1 .- William Mc-Bride, one of the three defendants i the trial for the murder of Burchard took the stand today in his ow behalf, and told of the fatal fight at the Berry ranch.
-He corroborated previous testimony to the effect that the "Burch Berry fired directly at me twice.
+Bride, one of the three defendants in the trial for the murder of Burchard "took the stand today in his own behalf, and told of the fatal fight at the Berry ranch.
+He corroborated previous testimony to the effect that Berry boys had opened fire and said: "Burch Berry fired directly at m twice.
 I put a cartridge in my gun and fired at him and he fell.
-I fired at him because he fired at me and to protect my life."

-McBride denied that he had ever said that if Dewey could not buy out the settlers in the vicinity of his ranch he would drive them out or "kill them
+I fired at him ause he fired at me and to protect McBride denied that he had ever said that if Dewey could not buy out the settlers in the vicinity of his ranch he would drive them out or "kill them to the sheriff.